sbrooksco/book-catalog/README.md

 kubectl get svc

 # Remember to forward the ports:
+kubectl port-forward svc/book-catalog 8080:8080

-kubectl port-forward svc/book-catalog -n 8080:8080
+Note, if it was in a different namespaces you wuld run it like this: kubectl port-forward svc/book-catalog 8080:8080 -n <namespace>>

 ### Test your API
 curl http://localhost:8080/books